openshift-pipelines/pipeline-service/DEVELOPMENT.md

 ./local/kind/setup.sh
 ```

+By default Argo CD is installed on the first cluster.
+It is possible to deactivate its installation by setting an environment variable `NO_ARGOCD=true`

 ---
 **_NOTE:_**  podman is used per default as container engine if available on the machine.
 If both podman and docker are available it is possible to force the use of docker by setting an environment variable `CONTAINER_ENGINE=docker`.